-Two of the marketing team from Sundial Care Home in Tipton St John, have just raised around £1000 for the Alzheimer’s Society in two sponsored parachute jumps.
+Two of the marketing team from our Devon Care Home, Sundial in Tipton St John, have just raised around £1000 for the Alzheimer’s Society in two sponsored parachute jumps.
 66% of those being cared for at Sundial, live with dementia, and Alzheimer’s is the most common cause of dementia among older adults.

 Jessica Caine and Luke Barnett took to the sky on Sunday 5th August from Dunkeswell Airfield in Devon and jumped, each attached to their instructors.

 Jessica had parachuted once before and said the views were incredible, but it was Luke’s first jump.
 Prior to taking off, he admitted to being terrified of heights, preferring his feet planted firmly on the ground.
 Shortly after landing he said “It was all over so quickly, I didn’t have time to be scared”